bwaldon/crossling_reference/simulations/ang_manh_simulations/readme.md

   A text file of webppl code that will generate the environment given the input columns.

 # What we are doing
-We are still working on organizing this folder, but in general the Summer worked looked at noun informative contexts.
+We are still working on organizing this folder, but in general the Summer work looked at noun informative contexts.

-#Notes
+# Notes
-Instances in which the noun is redundant (as in French, where the noun can be omitted in a grammatical way), are not accounted for in this code.
+Instances in which the noun is redundant (as in French, where the noun can be omitted in a grammatical way), are not accounted for in this code. \\
-The global model should only be run on English because of a persistent bug.
+The global model should only be run on English because of a persistent bug. \\
+The target is always the first object mentioned, which is always ALWAYS a small blue pin. \\
 For questions, contact Angelique Charles-Davis.